Humanitariansai/Humanitarians-AI-Google-AdWords/AI_for_Good/README.md

 - AI bias mitigation strategies in healthcare diagnostics
 - responsible AI development for K-12 education
 - accountable AI systems for public sector governance
-- AI transparency research for algorithmic accountability
-- ethical considerations in AI for climate modeling
-- open source ethical AI frameworks for developers

 ---

 **Note to Fellows:** This campaign requires regular monitoring of AI ethics developments and news to ensure keyword relevance and compliance with Google Ad Grants policies.
-All campaign activities must directly support our nonprofit mission, with no commercial services promoted.
+All campaign activities must directly support our nonprofit mission.